 As far as the record states, Austin states the lowest average salary with a tentative package of $65,000 to $70,000.

 Therefore, carefully choose your pick.

-Now, I will share with you ways to enhance or maximize your salary as a Customer Success Manager
+How to maximize your salary as a Customer Success Manager

 First and foremost is negotiation.
 Be it any job that you wish to switch on to, believe me salary negotiation is something you need to be absolutely affirmative about.
 If your current CTC is let’s say, ‘X’, ask for a decent amount of raise, like 10-15%.
 You can always negotiate this before accepting.